IsmailNaziz/Pricing/readme.md

 prices are always ints (No units)
 dates are all in the same format dd/mm/yyyy
 ids are always ints
+However, in real conditions a step of datacleaning should be consideredf first.

 # Improvements
 Integrate proper logging system